IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 The backend to which the request is send should do the following:

-1. Read the query string parameters that contain the paging information (`page` and `pageSize`)
+1. Read the query string parameters that contain the paging information (`$skip` and `$top`)
 2. Proccess the data of the grid to get only the data for the current page based on the parameters.
 3. Return JSON data that contain the proccesed grid data and the total records count of the grid, for example:

 ```js
 {Records: <data>, TotalRecordsCount: totalCountOfAllRecords}
 ```
-Note that the property holding  the data should match the `responseDataKey` option defined on the client-side and the the property holding the total count should match the `recordCountKey` option of the Paging Feature.
+Note that the property holding  the data should match the `responseDataKey` option defined on the client-side and the property holding the total count should match the `recordCountKey` option of the Paging feature.

 The below example shows how to apply the above steps in a ASP.NET MVC application: